its-ashu-otf/Kali-Enhance/README.md

 - Installs Snapd and ensures its services are enabled and started.
 - Adds Snapd and Flatpak directories to the system-wide environment variables.

+### Install-Rustscan.sh

+This script install rustscan automatically and does everything that is neccesary.
+It performs the following tasks:

+- Uses wget to download rustscan latest release
+- Then uses apt to install the file

+### Fix stuttering audio in VM for Kali Linux.sh

+This script fixes stuttering audio in Kali Linux running on VMware

+- Makes neccassary configuration files to fix the issue and restart the services

 ### Wi-Fi Driver Installer for 8821au 🛜

 This script installs the Wi-Fi driver for the 8821au chipset on Kali Linux.
 It automates the process of checking for system updates, installing necessary dependencies, and cloning and running the driver installation script from a GitHub repository.